 A fixed annuity is an investment contract between you and an insurance company, which obligates the company to make fixed annuity payments to you under the terms specified in the annuity contract.
 It is an excellent way to earn a safe, stable return on your investments, which also makes fixed annuities very popular among retirees.

 Fixed annuities work very much like certificates of deposit (CDs) that are issued by banks.
 You invest a certain amount of money in the annuity, and it pays you a fixed rate of interest.
 If interest accumulates in the plan, the account will grow in value, which will enable still more interest income to the plan in the future.

-However there are certain ways in which a fixed annuity is different from a CD.
-For example, if you surrender a fixed annuity prematurely you will generally have to pay a surrender charge.
-That charge can cut into the principal value of the annuity, rather than just reducing your interest income, as is usually the case with early withdrawal penalties on CDs.
+However, there are certain ways in which a fixed annuity is different from a CD.
+For example, if you surrender a fixed annuity prematurely, you will generally have to pay a surrender charge.
+That charge can cut into the principal value of the annuity rather than just reducing your interest income, as is usually the case with early withdrawal penalties on CDs.

 Fixed annuities can take two different forms: